 Benefits include increased choice and security for cyclists, increased cycling and transit use, and reduced automobile travel.
 There are other benefits to integrating cycling and transit such as lower air pollution emissions, reduced vehicle congestion, lower capital costs for park-and-ride facilities, and improved neighborhood environments.
 Enhancing bicycle access to transit is important not only for achieving improved mobility, but also for improved transit service.

-A Rookie's Ride Guide to Riding MARTA contains all the information you rely on to navigate around Atlanta, including a rail map.
+MARTA’s Ride Guide contains all the information you rely on to navigate around Atlanta, including a rail map.
 Look for it at MARTA RideStores and station kiosks, the Atlanta Convention & Visitors Bureau, various hotel concierges, and local businesses throughout Atlanta.

 To view these documents Adobe Reader must be installed.